sa1Lx/LLM-Powered-Research-Agent/Parsing/README.md

         text = page.get_text(opt)

-Use one of the following strings for opt to obtain different formats [2]:
+Use one of the following strings for opt to obtain different formats:

 1. “text”: (default) plain text with line breaks.
 No formatting, no text position details, no images.